metabrainz/guidelines/README.md

 ways we communicate with each other is available at https://wiki.musicbrainz.org/Communication.

 ## AI use policy
-We discourage the use of AI tools in communications and code contributions.
+We discourage blindly using AI tools in communications or code contributions.

-Do not submit an AI-generated PR you haven't **personally understood, tested and reviewed**, as this wastes maintainers' time.<br/>
+If you do use LLMs as part of your workflow, you must explicitly disclose it.
-Undisclosed use of AI or Large Language Models, or inability to explain AI-generated contributions, will lead to your PR being **closed without further review**.
+Do not submit a PR you haven't personally tested; inability to explain your code is grounds for immediate rejection of the PR.

-If you use LLMs as part of your workflow (with explicit disclosure), **understanding the issue** and any **problem solving** should be done **by you**.
+Understanding the issue and any problem solving must be done by yourself, not by an LLM.

 This is the core of our work as developers.
-The job market and financially motivated projects may disagree, but this wonderful little open-source bubble has a humanistic philosophy, and prioritizes **community**, **critical thinking** and **robust and long-lasting code** over productivity and speed.
+Open-source prioritizes community, critical thinking and robust and long-lasting code over productivity and speed.